usnistgov/fipy/documentation/SOLVERS.rst

 Solvers
 =======

-:term:`FiPy` requires either :term:`Pysparse`, :term:`SciPy` or
+:term:`FiPy` requires either PETSc_, pyamgx_, Pysparse_, SciPy_, or
-:term:`Trilinos` to be installed in order to solve linear systems.
+Trilinos_ solver suites to be installed in order to solve linear systems.
-From our experiences, :term:`FiPy` runs most efficiently in serial when :term:`Pysparse` is the linear solver. :term:`Trilinos` is the most complete of the three solvers due to its numerous preconditioning and solver capabilities and it also allows :term:`FiPy` to :ref:`run in parallel <PARALLEL>`.
-Although less efficient than :term:`Pysparse` and less capable than :term:`Trilinos`, :term:`SciPy` is a very popular package, widely available and easy to install.
-For this reason, :term:`SciPy` may be the best linear solver choice when first installing and testing :term:`FiPy` (and it is the only viable solver under `Python 3.x`_).
+From our experiences, :term:`FiPy` runs most efficiently in serial when Pysparse_ is the linear solver.
+PETSc_ and Trilinos_ are the most complete of the solvers due to their numerous preconditioning and solver capabilities and they also allow :term:`FiPy` to :ref:`run in parallel <PARALLEL>`.
+Although less efficient than Pysparse_ and less capable than PETSc_ or Trilinos_, SciPy_ is a very popular package, widely available and easy to install.
+For this reason, SciPy_ may be the best linear solver choice when first installing and testing :term:`FiPy`.  pyamgx_ offers the possibility of solving sparse sparse linear systems on the GPU; be aware that both hardware and software configuration is non-trivial.

 :term:`FiPy` chooses the solver suite based on system availability or based on the user supplied :ref:`FlagsAndEnvironmentVariables`.
 For example,